2023 Best Value Allied Health Services Basic Certificate Schools in Washington

 Bellingham Technical College landed the #6 spot in the 2023 rankings for the best value basic certificate allied health & medical assisting services programs.
 Bellingham Vocational Technical Institute is a small public school located in the city of Bellingham.

-The average tuition and fees for an in-state undergraduate at Bellingham Vocational Technical Institute are $4,095 a year.
+In-state tuition fees for undergraduate students at Bellingham Vocational Technical Institute are $4,095 per year.

 Read full report on Allied Health & Medical Assisting Services at Bellingham Technical College

-Walla Walla Community College came in at #7 in this year’s edition of the Best Value Allied Health Services Basic Certificate Schools in Washington ranking.
+Walla Walla Community College landed the #7 spot in the 2023 rankings for the best value basic certificate allied health & medical assisting services programs.
 Walla Walla Community College is a small public school located in the small city of Walla Walla.

 In-state tuition fees for undergraduate students at Walla Walla Community College are $4,965 per year.